-  The former means it will be broken down by a biological process, but it needs the right conditions which are most often at an industrial level that uses a higher heat than you can obtain in your garden.
-And the latter is able to break down in home garden composting conditions and will work as a fertilizer afterwards.
+The former means it will be broken down by a biological process which needs the right conditions to successfully decompose – this is most often found at industrial level, where a higher heat is used than you can achieve in your garden.
+And the latter is able to break down in home garden composting conditions and will work as a fertiliser afterwards.

 There are lots of brands who champion making tea bags without these tiny plastic pieces, and there’s more that are changing to rid themselves of it too.

-  But if you’re favourite brand doesn’t offer a plastic free bag of your favourite brew, you can also use loose leaf tea.
+But if your favourite brand doesn’t offer a plastic-free bag of your most-loved brew, you can also use loose leaf tea.

-  We looked for brands that not only used alternative materials to plastic in the actual tea bag, but ones that also removed plastic from the packaging, reduced excess materials and tags, paid producers a fair wage, and of course, tasted excellent.
+We looked for brands that not only use alternative materials to plastic in the actual tea bag, but ones that also remove plastic from the packaging, reduce excess materials and tags, pay producers a fair wage, and of course, taste excellent.

 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps us to fund journalism across The Independent.

 Brew Tea Co proper tea earl grey: £4.59 for 15, Brewteacompany.co.uk